Shrewsbury–Lansdowne I-44 station

-Shrewsbury–Lansdowne I-44 is a St. Louis MetroLink station.
-It is located on Lansdowne Avenue at River Des Peres Boulevard in St. Louis, Missouri near its boundary with Shrewsbury in St. Louis County.
-The city limits line between the two communities runs through the northern portion of the park and ride lot.
-The station is also a large MetroBus transfer and is equipped with a kiss-and-ride turnaround, 800 park and ride spaces, and 25 long term spaces.
-The station primarily serves River Des Peres Park and the dense residential neighborhoods in southwest city and Shrewsbury.
+Shrewsbury–Lansdowne I-44 station is a light rail station on the Blue Line of the St. Louis MetroLink system.
+This station is located on an embankment near Lansdowne Avenue and River Des Peres Boulevard in St. Louis near its boundary with Shrewsbury in St. Louis County.
+The city limits between the two communities runs through the northern portion of the 800 space park and ride lot.

+The station is also a large MetroBus transfer and is equipped with a kiss and ride area and 25 long term spaces.